Trump-Putin summit to unfold in Cold War venue Helsinki on July 16

 Trump has long expressed a desire for better relations with Moscow, even as Washington tightens sanctions, and the Kremlin has long pushed for a summit.

-It made no secret on Wednesday of its delight that such a meeting had finally been agreed with Kremlin aide Yuri Ushakov saying the two men were likely to talk for several hours.
+It made no secret on Wednesday of its delight that such a meeting had finally been agreed with Kremlin aide Yuri Ushakov saying on Wednesday that the two men were likely to talk for several hours.
 He spoke of a possible joint declaration on improving U.S.-Russia relations and international security.

 Trump congratulated Putin by phone in March after the Russian leader’s landslide re-election victory.